Prerequisites

 Rollbacks

-To rollback to a previous version:1
+To rollback to a previous version:Example: Node.js Application

 Here’s a complete example for deploying a Node.js app: Repository structure:- Name: